Bugging In vs Bugging Out: Have you Planned for Both Options?

 While sheltering in place is often the safest bet, there are some considerations that you need to keep in mind.

 - You must always be prepared to leave.
 No matter how bad you want to stay, there will be times and situations that make it impossible to stay.
-If a category 5 hurricane is barreling towards your location, the last thing you want to do is shelter in place.
+If a category five hurricane is barreling towards your location, the last thing you want to do is shelter in place.

 - Home security needs to be a top priority.
 The ability to defend your home, from those that wish to do you harm, is one of the most important considerations that you need to prepare for.
-From Realistic Self Defense Training, to fortifying your home, you must make home security a top priority.
+From Realistic Self Defense Training to fortifying your home, you must make home security a top priority.

-- If you live in a high density population center, you immediately put yourself in danger and make your chances of survival lower than if you lived in a rural area.
+- If you live in a high-density population center, you immediately put yourself in danger and make your chances of survival lower than if you lived in a rural area.
 While I’m not saying bugging in won’t work in an urban setting, it will become increasingly harder as the severity of the disaster increases.
 If you live in one of these urban areas, you need to seriously access your situation and understand the dangers associated with urban survival.

 You will not know what night shade, poison oak, and the whole variety of poisonous plants will do to you.